Rethinking User Empowerment in AI Recommender System: Innovating Transparent and Controllable Interfaces: RESULTS

 \subsubsection{Layered and Adaptive Designs}

 Once aware, users need to understand how to engage without being overwhelmed.
-To lower this barrier, seven participants suggested layered controls: a basic, simplified version paired with an "advanced settings" option for deeper customization, described as \textit{"a process of acceptance"} (P14).
+To lower this barrier, seven participants suggested layered controls: a basic, simplified version paired with an “advanced settings” for deeper customization, described as \textit{“a process of acceptance”} (P14).
 This also accounted for different user types, recognizing that casual and power users would have different needs (P4, P7, P11).

-Building on Personal Modes, six participants recommended \textit{"just packaging everything into several predefined modes"} to simplify decision-making, since \textit{"one-click to switch mode is much simpler than adjusting detailed settings"} (P3, P4), and enthusiasts could still access a “see details” option for finer adjustments.
+Building on Personal Modes, six participants recommended \textit{“just packaging everything into several predefined modes”} to simplify decision-making, as \textit{“one-click to switch mode is much simpler than adjusting detailed settings”} (P3, P4), but enthusiasts could still access a \textit{“see details”} option for finer adjustments.

 Layers could also be extended across devices.
-P18 proposed, \textit{"after learning concepts on a full-featured platform, users could have a streamlined version on smaller devices, such as only keeping modes on mobile, and return to the desktop for complete settings,"} supporting progressive and context-appropriate engagement.
+As P18 proposed, \textit{“after learning the concepts, smaller devices could have a streamlined version, such as only keeping modes on mobile, and users return to the desktop for complete settings,”} supporting progressive and context-appropriate engagement.